Mahdi2912/Daily-Fun/daily_digest.md

 Riddle: a man and his son were driving to meet there mom when they got in a car wreck. on the way to the ER the man past away. the surgeon said i cant operate on this boy he is my son. how ca n this be?
 (Answer: the surgeon is the mom)

+🧩 Riddle #2:
+Riddle: A wife and her husband were driving in their car on the highway.
+All of a sudden, they ran out of gas.
+So the husband said to the wife, “Now, you stay here.
+I will go down the highway to the nearest gas station, and I will be about 1 hour.
+Just listen to the radio and read some books, and remember to lock all the windows and doors.
+I will leave the keys with you.”So, off the husband went, and the wife first locked ALL the windows and doors.
+Next, she turned on the radio, and this is what she heard on the news report: “THERE IS A MURDERER ON THE LOOSE.
+HE WAS LAST SEEN ON THE HIGHWAY, WEARING ALL BLACK, ABOUT 5 FOOT 11 INCHES.
+PLEASE, BE AWARE AND CONTACT THE POLICE IMMEDIATELY.”The wife got very scared.
+She turned off the radio and double checked the locked doors.
+Then she saw the murderer, only a couple feet away from the car.
+An hour later, the husband returned to his car.
+Inside the car, his wife was DEAD, she had been murdered.
+All the windows were still locked, and the doors.
+No windows were broken, and the car was in PERFECT condition.
+No scratches or anything, it was the same way as when he left it.
+How did the murderer kill the wife?
+(Answer: The car was a convertable, and the roof was open)